yuxshao/learn-gamedev/Introduction to Game Development.md

 > Underneath the hood, GM is adding a piece of logic to the game's programming that checks if the left button is down at a particular instant and moves the player left if it is.
 This check isn't truly continuous because of the sequential nature of programs, but it's as close to continuous as possible.
 Specifically, this piece of logic is added to the object's update method, which is run once every time step, or simulation of the game loop, so *every frame, the program checks if left is pressed, and moves the player 3 pixels to the left if it is.*

-> This abstraction--of associating a sequence of actions to an event for every object--is relatively powerful because of the wide variety of actions and events to choose from, but also easy to work with for people inexperienced with code.
+> This abstraction&mdash;of associating a sequence of actions to an event for every object&mdash;is relatively powerful because of the wide variety of actions and events to choose from, but also easy to work with for people inexperienced with code.